 If you're visiting Carlisle on a Wednesday, head downtown to the intersection of High and Hanover streets for Farmers on the Square.
 This farmer-run, seasonal market features vendors within a 50 mile radius of Carlisle.

 Option 2: More Fun in Mechanicsburg

 Continue exploring Mechanicsburg and travel to Ashcombe Farm & Greenhouses.
 This horticultural complex features greenhouses, a garden center, a gift and floral area, a farm bakery, produce department, display gardens and much, much more.
 Plan ahead and attend one of their informative classes or children’s programs.

 Located in nearby Dillsburg, Paulus Orchards offers a farm stand with fresh-grown produce along with baked goods, honey and maple products, and U-Pick options.
 Family-fun experiences in the summer and fall include over 20 attractions in the Paulus PlayLand.
 Highlights include pedal karts, rope webs, rubber duck races, swings, tube slides and more.

 Make it a Weekend Options

-If you are traveling with the kids extend your agricultural trip and stop by Bent Pine Alpacas or Starry Night Alpaca Farm to visit with and learn all about the beautiful alpacas.
+If you are traveling with the kids extend your agricultural trip with a stop at nearby Starry Night Alpaca Farm to visit with and learn all about the beautiful alpacas.
 The whole family will also enjoy shopping for fresh produce at Peters Orchard in Gardners.

 Outdoorsy families will enjoy biking or walking along the Cumberland Valley Rail Trail.
 This relaxing, flat, 11-mile trail features informative signage explaining area agriculture and Civil War history as it relates to this historic trail.